 Celebrating excellence in teaching and promoting equity

-During a special lunchtime reception, board members and colleagues celebrated the winners of OCUFA’s 2019 Lorimer Award, Status of Women and Equity Award of Distinction, and inaugural Award for Outstanding Contribution to Grievance/Arbitration.
+During a special lunchtime reception, board members and colleagues celebrated the winners of OCUFA’s 2019 Lorimer Award, Equity and Social Justice Committee Award of Distinction, and inaugural Award for Outstanding Contribution to Grievance/Arbitration.
 Collectively, these awards celebrate the extensive contributions faculty, academic librarians, and other professional academic staff have made to improving working conditions and advancing equity on Ontario campuses.

 The Lorimer Award recognizes those individuals who have worked to protect and promote the interests of Ontario’s academic staff through collective bargaining.
 This year’s recipient is Geoffrey Hudson.

-The Status of Women and Equity Award of Distinction, sponsored by OCUFA’s Status of Women and Equity Committee, recognizes faculty whose work has improved the lives and working conditions of academics who are Indigenous, women, racialized, LGBTQ2S+, living with disabilities and/or belong to other historically marginalized groups.
+The Equity and Social Justice Committee Award of Distinction, sponsored by OCUFA’s Equity and Social Justice Committee, recognizes faculty whose work has improved the lives and working conditions of academics who are Indigenous, women, racialized, LGBTQ2S+, living with disabilities and/or belong to other historically marginalized groups.
 This year’s recipients are Kimberly Nugent, an Associate Teaching Professor at the University of Ontario Institute of Technology, and Andrea O’Reilly, a Professor at York University.

 This is the inaugural year for the Award for Outstanding Contribution to Grievance/Arbitration, sponsored by OCUFA’s Grievance Committee, which recognizes individuals who have made exceptional contributions to the defence of collective agreements through the grievance/arbitration process.
 This year’s recipients are Christal Côté, the Director and Senior Grievance and Arbitration Officer for the Carleton University Academic Staff Association, and Sophie Quigley, a Professor at Ryerson University and Grievance Officer for the Ryerson Faculty Association.